10 Cannabis Strains to Spice Up Your Sex Life

 Reports on sexual experiences are notoriously inauthentic and unreliable.
 There’s almost always an element of boasting in the subjective claim.

-There is no research to prove cannabis strains act as an aphrodisiac or erectile support.
-But, by removing psychological barriers, it relieves the body to function more naturally and spontaneously.
+There is no research to prove that cannabis strains act as an aphrodisiac or erectile support.
+However, by removing psychological barriers, the body can function more naturally and spontaneously.

 So, the mix of psychological and physical reactions can spice up your sex life, too.